-- The Nepali government declared a state of emergency in areas affected by the first earthquake, which struck on 25 April 2015.
-The most recent UN Resident Coordinator's Situation Report states that 8.1 million people (a quarter of the population) are in need of humanitarian assistance and just under 18,000 people have been injured.
-An estimated 280,000 houses have been destroyed and over 250,000 houses have been damaged.
-According to the Government of Nepal, the death toll is now above 8,000, although it is likely to rise in the aftermath of the second earthquake, which struck on 12 May 2015.
-As reported by the government, the death toll from the second earthquake stands at 65 as of 13 May 2015. - According to the UN Office for the Coordination of Humanitarian Affairs (OCHA)'s Financial Tracking Service (FTS), donors have committed/contributed US\$156 million of humanitarian assistance to the crisis since 25 April 2015.
-Prior to the crisis, Nepal has been a small recipient of humanitarian relief (total humanitarian assistance to Nepal in 2014 was US\$9.4 million). - A UN flash appeal for Nepal was launched on the 29 April, requesting US\$415 million(which has been updated to US\$423 million as of 13 May 2015) from donors to respond to the crisis.
-According to the FTS, it is currently 14% funded at US\$58 million. - A further U\$\$98.3 million of contributions have been made outside of the appeal and U\$\$316 million remain in uncommitted pledges (as of 13 May 2015 pm). - The United Kingdom (UK) is the top donor to the crisis, contributing 20% of total current funding (US\$31.4 million).
-However, taking into account uncommitted pledges, the Asian Development Bank (ADB) is the top donor, having recently pledged US\$200 million.
+- The Nepali government declared a state of emergency in areas affected by the earthquake, which struck on 25 April 2015.
+The most recent UN Resident Coordinator's Situation Report states that 8.1 million people (a quarter of the population) are in need of humanitarian assistance and over 16,000 people have been injured.
+An estimated 280,000 houses have been destroyed and 230,000 houses have been damaged.
+According to the Government of Nepal, the death toll is now above 7,800. - According to the UN Office for the Coordination of Humanitarian Affairs (OCHA)'s Financial Tracking Service (FTS), donors have committed/contributed US\$120 million of humanitarian assistance to the crisis since 25 April 2015.
+Prior to the crisis, Nepal has been a small recipient of humanitarian relief (total humanitarian assistance to Nepal in 2014 was US\$9.4 million). - A UN flash appeal for Nepal was launched on the 29 April, requesting US\$415 million (which has been updated to US\$423 million as of 7 May 2015) from donors to respond to the crisis.
+According to the FTS, it is currently 6% funded at US\$27.5 million. - A further US\$92.3 million of contributions have been made outside of the appeal and US\$314 million remaining in uncommitted pledges (as of 7 May 2015 pm).
+Of the remaining pledges, only US\$6.5 million are for the appeal. - Norway is the top donor to the crisis, contributing 14% of total current funding (US\$17 million).
+However, in terms of uncommitted pledges, the Asian Development Bank (ADB) is the top donor, having recently pledged US\$200 million. - Humanitarian funding to Disaster Prevention and Preparedness (DPP) in Nepal in the years leading up to the crisis was relatively low compared with other disaster-prone countries.
+In 2013, humanitarian funding to DPP in Nepal totalled US\$6.2 million in comparison to US\$73 million in Bangladesh and US\$58 million in Indonesia.